 Notice in the good example how:

 - I wrote in simple English.
 Your supplier's native tongue is not English, so make it as easy for them to read as possible.
 Otherwise, you'll waste time going back and forth, having to re-explain yourself, or they simply won't answer the question they don't understand.
-Don't fall into getting frustrated by having to explain yourself and come off as rude and ruin a relationship.

 - I did not do an elaborate introduction.
 No "I'm a multi-million dollar company" and "I have over 200 employees".
 Chinese suppliers are not impressed by these.
 And if you're new at this, they don't care.
 Keep it simple and clear.